Site icon Tuscany Diet

 How to draw Fischer projections

-By considering a molecule with a single chiral center, e.g. a carbon atom, for drawing the Fischer projections, the tetrahedral structure is rotated so that two groups point downward, whereas two groups point upwards.
-Then, you draw a cross, place the chiral center at the center of the cross, and arrange the molecule so that the groups pointing downward, that is, behind the plane of the paper, are attached to the ends of the vertical line, and the groups pointing upwards, that is, out front from the plane of the paper, are attached to the ends of the horizontal line.
+To draw a Fischer projection of a molecule with a single chiral center (e.g., a carbon atom), the tetrahedral structure is rotated so that two groups point downward and two groups point upward.
+Next, draw a cross, place the chiral carbon at the intersection, and arrange the molecule so that the groups pointing downward (i.e., behind the plane of the paper) are attached to the ends of the vertical line, while the groups pointing upward (i.e., projecting out of the plane of the paper) are attached to the ends of the horizontal line.[4]

-For compounds with more than one chiral center, the same procedure is applied to each asimmetric center.
+For compounds with more than one chiral center, the same procedure is applied to each asymmetric center.

 How to manipulate Fischer projection formulas?

-Since Fischer projections represent three-dimensional molecules on a two-dimensional sheet of paper, some rules must be respected to avoid changing the configuration.
+Since Fischer projections represent three-dimensional molecules on a two-dimensional plane, certain rules must be followed to preserve the correct configuration.[2]

 References